jamesdidit72/Eng88_Python_Tasks/README.md

 # Python Task 2 from Trello

 ## Task
-Program calculate year of birth!
+#### Program calculate year of birth!
-Timings
-30-60 Minutes
+#### Timings: 30-60 Minutes

-Summary
+### Summary
 Cool, we've used strings to make a program that made a welcome message.
 Now let's use some numerical types.

 Create program that calculates the year of birth.

-Tasks
+### Tasks
-define the variables age and name make a calculation for the year in which the person was born print out "OMG <person>, you are <age> years old so you were born in <year>" with the correct values Second Part prompt the user for input and re-assign the variable age and name figure out a way to account for if the persons birthday has already happened this year or not Extra go look into the library time print out the amount of hour this person has lived Acceptance Criteria program defines the variable age and name program prints the string "OMG <person>, you are <age> years old so you were born in <year>"
+- define the variables age and name
+- make a calculation for the year in which the person was born
+- print out "OMG <person>, you are <age> years old so you were born in <year>" with the correct values
+### Second Part
+- prompt the user for input and re-assign the variable age and name
+- figure out a way to account for if the persons birthday has already happened this year or not
+### Extra
+- go look into the library time
+- print out the amount of hour this person has lived
+### Acceptance Criteria
+- program defines the variable age and name
+- program prints the string "OMG <person>, you are <age> years old so you were born in <year>"

-#### Task 1
+### Task 1
 ```python
 active = True
 while active: